tudarmstadt-lt/QASelection/src/main/java/cqa/doc/Features.md

 **3. Thread Level Features**

-This set of features checks if an answer contains URLs, emails or HTML tags, if the comment has words denoting a particular class
-and features pertaining to intercomment dependence
+This set of features checks if an answer contains URLs, emails or HTML tags, if the comment has words denoting a particular class and features pertaining to intercomment dependence.

 **Word Embedding Features**